Lifetime ISAs explained: get a 25% bonus

 • £1,000 added to a pension will get 20% tax relief worth £200, meaning you only contribute £800

-A pension will be better though for higher-rate taxpayers, as they’ll get the equivalent of 40% in tax relief.
+However, a pension will be better for higher-rate taxpayers, as they’ll get the equivalent of 40% in tax relief.
 So it’ll cost £600 to have £1,000 in their pension.

-But where pensions really win over LISAs is when your employer matches some of your contributions.
+But where pensions really win over Lifetime ISAs is when your employer matches some of your contributions.
 Say they’ll put 5% in if you put 5% in, that’s an extra 5% you wouldn’t have if you put the cash in a LISA instead.

 It means for most people a LISA is only the best option for retirement if you’re self-employed.
 And even then you’re still limited to that £4,000 a year savings.
 So realistically it’s not going to replace pensions, but could be in addition.